Caramel Slice

 For the Base

-- 250 g Plain Flour (All-purpose Flour)
+- 250 g Plain Flour

-- 85 g Caster Sugar (Superfine Sugar)
+- 85 g Caster Sugar

-- 170 g Butter or Block Margarine
+- 170 g Block Margarine or Butter (cold; cubed)

 For the Topping

-- 175 g Butter or Block Margarine
+- 175 g Block Margarine or Butter

-- 175 g Soft Light Brown Sugar (Light Brown Sugar)
+- 175 g Soft Light Brown Sugar

-- 397 g Condensed Milk (Sweetened Condensed Milk) usually one tin
+- 397 g Condensed Milk (usually 1 tin)

-Golden Syrup (Substitutions) - 225 g Chocolate milk, white or dark
+- 225 g Milk Chocolate

 INSTRUCTIONS

-- Preheat your oven to 180°c (160° fan-assisted ovens, Gas Mark 4 or 350°F) and grease and line a 20x20cm (8-inch) baking tin with greaseproof paper.
-Set aside.
+- Preheat your oven to 180°C (160°C for fan-assisted ovens, Gas Mark 4 or 350°F) and grease and line a 20×20cm (8×8 inch) baking tin with

-- Using your fingers, press the dough into your pre-greased tin, trying to work it into as smooth a finish as possible.
-Prick holes all over the dough before baking in your pre-heated oven for 20 minutes
+caster sugar before adding the (base) butter/margarine and rubbing together until it resembles breadcrumbs.
+Knead the mixture together to form a dough. - Using your fingers, press the dough into your pre-greased tin, working it into as smooth a finish as possible.
+Prick holes all over the dough before baking in your preheated oven for 20 minutes

 - Bring the caramel mixture to the boil and stir vigorously for 2-3 minutes, until it begins to thicken a little in consistency.

 - Pour the caramel over your baked base, ensuring an even finish right into the corners.
-Leave to cool a little before preparing the chocolate.
+Leave it to cool a little before preparing the chocolate.

 - Leave to set in the fridge for at least 2 hours, or ideally overnight.
 Once set, cut into individual squares or slices.